Sharp upper tail behavior of line ensembles via the tangent method: Line ensembles, monotonicity Brownian estimates

-\begin{proposition}[Gibbs property of $\h$] For each $0<t<\infty$, there exists a line ensemble $\h$ such that $\h_1$ is the lowest indexed curve of $\h$ and the latter has the $H_t$-Brownian Gibbs property with respect to rate two Brownian bridge, where the Hamiltonian $H_t$ is given by $H_t(x) = 2t^{2/3}\exp(t^{1/3}x)$. \end{proposition}
+\begin{proposition}[Gibbs properties of $\h$ and $\cP$] (i) For each $0<t<\infty$, there exists a line ensemble $\h$ such that the (scaled as in \eqref{e.h_1 definition}) narrow wedge solution to the KPZ equation $\h_1$ is the lowest indexed curve of $\h$.
+Further, the latter has the $H_t$-Brownian Gibbs property with respect to rate two Brownian bridge, where the Hamiltonian $H_t$ is given by $H_t(x) = 2t^{2/3}\exp(t^{1/3}x)$.